Table of Contents:

 For programs based outside of the United States, Steinhardt Global Affairs enrolls all participants in international health insurance through GeoBlue.
 Services provided include accident and sickness insurance, physician recommendations, medical translation guides, emergency medical evacuations, and more.
 Coverage can be reviewed via the GeoBlue Student Member Guide.

 NYU Housing Abroad

 The Office of Global Affairs arranges housing accommodations for all participants enrolled in its courses.
 Program participants are generally required to stay in university-provided housing for both safety- and student life-related reasons.
-Exceptions are considered on a case-by-case basis if a participant wishes to reside with family members who live in the local area.
-Participants who are interested in requesting an exception must email the Office of Global Affairs at firstname.lastname@example.org to ask for the Housing Exception Request Form.
+Exceptions are considered for graduate students only on a case-by-case basis if a participant wishes to reside with family members who live in the local area.
+Participants who are interested in requesting an exception must email the Office of Global Affairs at email@example.com to ask for the Housing Exception Request Form.
 Participants who are approved for non-NYU housing are required to attend all scheduled course activities.
 Prior to requesting a housing waiver, participants should note that study abroad course schedules are intensive and may include full-day activities.
 Participants who are granted an exception to the housing requirement are responsible for arranging their own transportation to and from the NYU-arranged accommodation and/or classroom space.

 If approved for a housing requirement exception, the participant will need to complete the New York University Housing Waiver and Release Form.

 Program participants are prohibited from bringing guests into NYU study abroad program housing.
 There are no exceptions.
 Violation of this policy can result in immediate dismissal from the program.

 NYU Steinhardt School of Culture, Education, and Human Development

 82 Washington Square East, 5th Floor